jaspector

 Contact city office for hours

-Do I need a building permit in Keyser, WV?
+01 Do I need a building permit in Keyser, WV?

 All construction (new buildings, additions, structures), assemblies and kits, demolition work, interior remodeling and renovations within the City of Keyser.

-How much does a building permit cost in Keyser, WV?
+02 How much does a building permit cost in Keyser, WV?

+Building permit fees in Keyser, WV are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100.
 Fees are calculated as: Residential: $50k or under = $100; $50-75k = $125; $75-100k = $150; $100-150k = $200; $150-250k = $300; $250-500k = $400; $500k-1M = $500; over $1M = $1 per $1,000 cost.
 Commercial: $50k or under = $150 minimum, scales upward for larger projects.
 Fees based on total project cost (labor + materials)..

-How do I apply for a building permit in Keyser, WV?
+03 How do I apply for a building permit in Keyser, WV?

-1. Contact the Taxes & Building Permit Department to determine permit requirements and costs 2.
+To apply for a building permit in Keyser, WV, follow these steps: 1.
+Contact the Taxes & Building Permit Department to determine permit requirements and costs 2.
 Submit application with required documentation at City Hall 3.
 Receive estimated processing time from city staff 4.
 Pay permit fee 5.
 Obtain permit 6.
 Schedule and complete required inspections 7.
 Obtain final approval

-How do I schedule a building inspection in Keyser, WV?
+04 How do I schedule a building inspection in Keyser, WV?

-Other cities in Mineral County
+Other jurisdictions in Mineral County.

-View all Mineral County jurisdictions →
+All Mineral County jurisdictions →